infomongo/infomongo.github.io/_posts/2020-10-01-trumps-plan-to-steal-the-election.md

 ## Step 2: Suppress the vote

 Just today, Republican Texas Governor Greg Abbott issued a proclamation that limits mail ballot drop-off locations to one per county.
 Harris County, population 4,092,459, includes the Houston area, and typically votes Democratic.
-It the most populous county in the state, and third most populous in the county, and now it is limited to a single drop-off location.
+It the most populous county in the state, and third most populous in the county, and now it is limited to a single ballot drop-off location.
+"We must take extra care to strengthen ballot security protocols throughout the state," the govennor said.
+Horeshit.
 This is a cynical attempt to suppress Democratic votes by a Republican governor.

 In the first debate, Trump said “bad things happen in Philadelphia” and he urged his supporters to “go into the polls and watch very carefully.”
 Earlier that day, Trump campaign staff were [blocked by local officials][phi] from monitoring newly opened election offices.
 Philadelphia law requires poll watchers to have a certificate issued by the city, and none have been issued yet, because the city does not consider these offices to be polling places.
 They allow people to register to vote, and request or return mail-in ballots.